January 21

 http://earlyamerica.com/review/1998/brent.html

-1738- Ethan Allan, Revolutionary War soldier and leader of the Vermont "Green Mountain Boys." born at Lichfield, CT, he died at Burlington, VT, Feb 12, 1789.
-History finds him quite an opportunist who high school history books have painted quite a different picture of his actual deeds.
-He actually missed most of the revolutionary war because he was in British prison.
+1738 - Ethan Allan (d.
+1789), Revolutionary War soldier and leader of the Vermont "Green Mountain Boys", was born at Litchfield, CT.
+History finds him quite an opportunist whom high school history books have painted quite differently than his actual deeds.
+He actually missed most of the Revolutionary War because he was in British prison.
 He led several movements, including a military effort, to join both New York and Vermont with Canada.

 http://personalweb.smcvt.edu/thefort/History/EthanAllen.htm